crytic/fuzz-utils/README.md

 # Automated tool for generating Foundry unit tests from smart contract fuzzer failed properties

-`test-generator` is a Python tool that generates unit tests from [Echidna](https://github.com/crytic/echidna) and [Medusa](https://github.com/crytic/medusa/tree/master) failed properties, using the generated reproducer files.
+`fuzz-utils` is a Python tool that generates unit tests from [Echidna](https://github.com/crytic/echidna) and [Medusa](https://github.com/crytic/medusa/tree/master) failed properties, using the generated reproducer files.
 It uses [Slither](https://github.com/crytic/slither) for determining types and jinja2 for generating the test files using string templates.

-**Disclaimer**: Please note that `test-generator` is **under development**.
+**Disclaimer**: Please note that `fuzz-utils` is **under development**.
 Currently, not all Solidity types are supported and some types (like `bytes*`, and `string`) might be improperly decoded from the corpora call sequences.
 We are investigating a better corpus format that will ease the creation of unit tests.

 ## Features
-`test-generator` provides support for:
+`fuzz-utils` provides support for:
 - ✔️ Generating Foundry unit tests from the fuzzer corpus of single entry point fuzzing harnesses
 - ✔️ Medusa and Echidna corpora
 - ✔️ Solidity types: `bool`,`uint*`, `int*`, `address`, `struct`, `enum`, single-dimensional fixed-size arrays and dynamic arrays, multi-dimensional fixed-size arrays.